ellouisefm/ROI-dashboard/README.md

 This repository contain source code for ROI Dashboard, a multipage application created using Plotly Dash.

-App in action: shows login, calculate in dashboard, and logout
+App in action: shows login, calculate in dashboard, logout, and error login

 ![](demo.gif)